 Academic Skills Centre

-On arrival at the University. some students may find they need additional support with degree-level academic writing and mathematics; others may wish to develop their mathematical academic and writing skills.
-As a result the University had opened an Academic Skills Centre based in the Main Library and staffed by experienced tutors and advisors.
-The Centre provides individual support and group sessions in a friendly, relaxed environment for all undergraduate students.
+On arrival at university you may need additional support with degree-level academic writing and mathematics, or general study skills.
+These are just the sorts of thing that the Academic Skills Centre based in the Main Library can assist with.
+Staffed by experienced tutors and advisors, the Centre provides individual support and group sessions in a friendly, relaxed environment for all undergraduate students.
 Students can drop in for one-to-one help, sign up for workshops, or discuss with their personal tutors any support they might need or areas that they would like to develop.
-Tutors can then refer them to the service.

 Subject support from the library

-Our library subject advisors are available to help you in your research, whether for essays, dissertations, or project work.
+Our library subject advisors are available to help you in developing your research skills, whether for essays, dissertations, or project work.
 They will meet you one-on-one to give you the advice, training and support you need.

 English for international students

-Our English for International Students Unit offers free English classes during the academic year; these include academic English, grammar, and vocabulary.
-You can also get individual advice about your writing and other language needs, receive answers to your questions by e-mail, and download more than 100 self-study materials to improve your English.
+Our English for International Students Unit offers free English classes during the academic year, including sessions for academic English, grammar, and vocabulary.
+You can also get individual advice about your writing and other language needs, receive answers to your questions by e-mail, and download more than 100 self-study materials to improve your English skills.
 At the start of your studies you take an academic English language assessment so that we can advise you on your individual needs.

 Dyslexia and other learning difficulties